appsdock/docs/README.md

-# AppsDock Documentation
+# AppsDock OS Documentation

-This project contains the documentation.
+You can find the entire documentation [here](https://appsdock.github.io/docs/).